Are you in the process of starting a business and looking to form a Limited Liability Company (LLC)? If so, you’ve come to the right place.

 Tips for Filling Out the Arizona LLC Articles of Organization

-When filling out the Articles of Organization, there may be a few sections that don’t know how to fill out.
+When filling out the Articles of Organization, a few sections may not know how to fill out.
 I’ll explain a few of the more difficult sections.

 Effective date: By default, the LLC is effective on the date submitted.
 If you prefer to have the LLC officially start at a later date (up to 90 days), enter that date in the field